Module overview

 Having successfully completed this module, you will be able to demonstrate knowledge and understanding of:

-- The latest research on women’s production in early Hollywood and contemporary theories of women’s popular cinema.
+- The latest research on women’s production and representation in Hollywood and contemporary theories of women’s popular cinema.

 - Selected feminist film theories and feminist film histories of Hollywood.